mehrdadzakershahrak/MindForge-Framework/INSTALL.md

 ## Environment Variables
 Set up necessary environment variables, such as API keys:

--Rename .env.example to .env.
+- Rename .env.example to .env.
--Edit .env to include your specific keys and settings
+- Edit src/.env to include your specific keys and settings if you are planning on using openAI API.

 ## Running MindForge
 After installation, run MindForge using: